hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 *For beatmapping contest support, see: [Official beatmapping contest support](/wiki/Contests/Official_support).*

 The [Tournament Committee](/wiki/People/Tournament_Committee) ("committee") runs a program where they provide community-run tournaments that abide by certain criteria and expectations with extra support, at their discretion.
 This program is overseen by the [osu! team](/wiki/People/osu!_team).
+This article details all procedures and regulations pertaining to this program.

-This article describes all procedures and regulations pertaining to official tournament support in osu!.
-As the tournament landscape continues to evolve, the committee routinely updates this article as they see fit.
+As the tournament landscape continues to evolve, the committee routinely updates this article as needed.
 The committee works with the [account support team](/wiki/People/Account_support_team) to execute the rules and procedures defined here.

 This article was last updated on TODO: DATE.
 A complete changelog is maintained in the [tournament support updates thread](https://osu.ppy.sh/community/forums/topics/1715676).
 For any queries or clarifications, please [contact the committee](#contact).

 ## Conventions

 To reduce ambiguity, the words and phrases defined in [RFC-2119](https://www.ietf.org/rfc/rfc2119.txt) are adopted.
-These words are used in **bold** to differentiate between what is strictly required, what is suggested, and what is optional.
+These terms are used in **bold** to differentiate between what is strictly required, what is suggested, and what is optional.

 - **Must** - This word, or the terms **required** or **shall**, represent an absolute requirement.
 - **Must not** - This phrase, or the phrase **shall not**, represents an absolute prohibition.
 - **Should** - This word, or the adjective **recommended**, means that there may exist valid reasons to ignore a particular item, but the full implications must be understood before deviating from the recommended course of action.
-- **May** - This word, or the adjective **optional**, mean that an item is truly optional.
+- **May** - This word, or the adjective **optional**, means that an item is truly optional.
 These terms are often followed by specific conditions which must be met before the optional component is realised.
 In these cases, the words **if** or **unless** are used to define the conditions.

 ## Foreword